lavie/runlike/README.md

       --cpuset-cpus string             CPUs in which to allow execution (0-3, 0,1)
-      --cpuset-mems string             MEMs in which to allow execution (0-3, 0,1)
+      --cpuset-mems string             MEMs in which to allow execution
-  -d, --detach                         Run container in background and
-                                       print container ID

       --detach-keys string             Override the key sequence for detaching a container
       --device-cgroup-rule list        Add a rule to the cgroup allowed